-Your Raspberry Pi needs to be connected to the internet to install the software but not needed to run ScratchGPIO2.
+Your Raspberry Pi needs to be connected to internet to install the software.

 Copy the text below ( left click just before the s of sudo and drag right until all the text in the line, up to and including gpio.sh, as been selected) then right-click and select copy.
 Open up an LX Terminal window and select Edit and the Paste that into an LX Terminal window and run it to download the installer.

 using Raspberry Pi as a normal user, then just type (or copy and paste as before)

 (If logged in as a different user, then type sudo bash isid.sh yourusername)

 You should get a successful message and then your Pi is setup to listen for a request for it to become a SID from a desktop/laptop computer.